HL7/cql/input/pages/02-authorsguide.md

 The first expression returns 1 (ending boundary of 4, minus the starting boundary of 3), while the second expression returns 2 (ending boundary of 5, minus the starting boundary of 3).

-For date and time intervals, CQL defines a [.kw]#duration of# operator as well as a [.kw]#difference of# operator, both of which are defined in the same way as the date and time duration and difference operators, respectively.
+For date and time intervals, CQL defines a <span class="kw">duration of</span> operator as well as a <span class="kw">difference of</span> operator, both of which are defined in the same way as the date and time duration and difference operators, respectively.
 For example:

 ``` cql
 duration in days of X